 SDCB members may transfer from the SDCB to the ABCB at any time.
-To the extent possible, the SDCB member shall provide his/her SDCB provider(s) with 10 business day's days advance notice regarding his/her intent to withdraw from the SDCB.
+To the extent possible, the SDCB memberMember shall provide his/her SDCB provider(s) with 10 business days advance notice regarding his/her intent to withdraw from the SDCB.
 All transfers will become effective on the 1st day of the following month.